Amit-Sury/AI-ML-Portfolio/1.Enterprise-RAG/README.md

   ```
     docker build --no-cache -f ./Dockerfile -t enterpriese-rag .
   ```
-  - **Step 3:** Follow the steps mentioned in [build_command.txt](./deployment-package/lambda-package/build_command.txt) to prepare lambda.zip and lambda-layer.zip (lambda layer).
-Keep these files in lambda-package folder.
+  - **Step 3:** Follow the steps mentioned in [README.md](./deployment-package/lambda-package/README.md) to prepare following files.
+Keep these zip files under lambda-package folder.
+    - lambda.zip
+    - lambda-layer.zip
+    - authorizer-lambda-layer.zip
+    - authorizer-lambda.zip.

   - **Step 4:** Update "AWS_REGION" present in `VARIABLES BLOCK` in the script `enterprise-rag-deploy.sh` of 'deployment-package' folder.
   - **Step 5:** Deploy the app by executing `./enterprise-rag-deploy.sh`.
      > 💡 *Script will create a "output" folder in the current directory, do not delete `deletion_checkpoint.log` file.
-Delete script use this to find which all resources were created.*
+Delete script use this to find all resources which are created successfully.*
   - **Step 6:** After deployment, script will display all the resource created and will show the API gateway URI.
-Use this URI in your browser to access the app.
+Use api gateway URI in your browser to access the app.

   - **Step 7:** To delete all created AWS resources, run `./enterprise-rag-delete.sh`.
 Make sure to update the `AWS_REGION` in the delete script before executing it.